 NoHo's history as a center of arts is alive and well!
-Home to all sorts of art galleries from indigenous to modern furniture and contemporary art, in the neighborhood there's a gallery for every taste.
+Home to all sorts of art galleries, from indigenous to modern furniture and contemporary art, in our neighborhood there's a gallery for every taste.
 With COVID-19 in mind, we recommend calling to make sure galleries are open as normal before you go.

 One Great Jones Gallery: One Great Jones Gallery is located at 1 Great Jones Street and open by appointment only.
-The gallery is currently displaying works by Hans Haacke, Robert Rauschenberg, Jasper Johns, Sol LeWitt, Carl Andre, Ad Rheinhardt, Adrian Piper, Lisa Yuskavich, Robert Ryman, Robert Mangold, Richard Sera, Elsworth Kelly, Cy Twombly and Fred Sandback.
+The gallery is currently displaying works by Hans Haacke, Robert Rauschenberg, Jasper Johns, Sol LeWitt, Carl Andre, Ad Rheinhardt, Adrian Piper, Lisa Yuskavich, Robert Ryman, Robert Mangold, Richard Sera, Elsworth Kelly, Cy Twombly, and Fred Sandback.
 Read more here.
+CURRENTLY OPEN FOR APPOINTMENTS!

 Aicon Gallery: This NoHo gallery specializes in modern non-Western art, with a special focus on South Asia.
 Aicon Gallery is located at 35 Great Jones Street and open Tuesday through Saturday from 10:00 AM to 6:00 PM.
 The current exhibit is Given Time, featuring works by Arishiya Lokhandwala, on display through July 2021.
 Learn more here.
+CURRENTLY OPEN!

-Zuercher Gallery: The New York location of the Parisian Galerie Zuercher, Zuercher Gallery is located at 33 Bleecker Street.
-Open Tuesday through Saturday from 12:00 PM to 6:00 PM and Sunday from 2:00 PM to 6:00 PM, the gallery is currently displaying Matt Bollinger's Three Rooms.
-Alongside their exhibits, the gallery has a robust schedule of in-gallery concert performances!
-Up next is Larry Grenadier on Friday March 15th at 8:00 PM.
+Zürcher Gallery: The New York location of the Parisian Galerie Zuercher, Zuercher Gallery is located at 33 Bleecker Street.
+Open Tuesday through Saturday from 12:00 PM to 6:00 PM and Sunday from 2:00 PM to 6:00 PM.
+The gallery is temporarily showing Works 1998 - 1999 by Alix Le Meleder, on display through July 21st, 2021.
+The permanent collection is also currently on display.
 Read more here.
+CURRENTLY OPEN!

 Future Perfect: Located at 55 Great Jones Street, Future Perfect is part furniture and design store, part gallery showcasing furniture's most exciting contemporary creators.
 Open Monday through Friday from 10:00 AM to 7:00 PM; this isn't a traditional gallery space.
 Though the gallery is currently displaying Ultraviolent by John Hogan.
 Expect to see a fascinating peek into the intersection of high-end, contemporary furniture design and art.
 Read more here.
 CURRENTLY OPEN BY APPOINTMENT ONLY!